After her Brush With Police Brutality

 In February 2009 allegations of ill treatment by Portugal's law enforcement officers were received by the UN Committee Against Torture.
 There are grave concerns about torture in Portuguese prisons and the excessive use of force, including the use of firearms reports Amnesty International.

-http://justice4mccannfam.5forum.biz/forum.htm you will have read mention of the disgraced former policia judiciaria coordinator, Goncalo Amaral, last May 2009, he received an 18 month suspended prison sentence for his part in covering up the torture of Leonor Cipriano.
+For those of you who follow this blog and our forum http://justice4mccannfam.5forum.biz/forum.htm you will have read mention of the disgraced former policia judiciaria coordinator, Goncalo Amaral, last May 2009, he received an 18 month suspended prison sentence for his part in covering up the torture of Leonor Cipriano.
 Leonor Cipriano was convicted of murdering her daughter in the most appalling way and hiding her body, she denies this and only confessed to the murder because she was tortured for two days without let up, many top lawyers and members of the judicial police and the judiciary, claim that Leonor was not given a fair trial and that her guilt was nowhere near proved beyond reasonable doubt and as such, she should be set free, read what a former PJ Chief Inspector Dr Barra da Costa Martins has to say here: http://justice4mccannfam.5forum.biz/joana-leonor-cipriano-f29/dr-jose-barra-da-costa-martins-retired-former-chief-inspector-of-police-writes-about-the-cipriano-case-t2199.htm Dr Barra da Costa is now a much respected University Professor of Criminology and Criminal Psychology and instructor of criminal investigation.

 Joana Cipriano who vanished from her home village, has never been found or seen since.
 Her mother and uncle made legal history in Portugal, when they went on trial accused of murdering Joana, with no body ever being found.
 Without a doubt, it looks like Leonor Cipriano is a victim of a horrendous miscarriage of justice.